 QUESTION: What is the time commitment?

-ANSWER: As a Betty, there is no required time commitment.
+ANSWER: As a Firecracker, there is no required time commitment.
 You will be allowed to practice 2x per week, and we suggest that you come to both in order to stay on track with out training program and not fall behind.
-Once you complete our training program our attendance requirements are 66% of practices, or 2/3 practices per week.
+Once you complete our training program our attendance requirements are 60% of practices, or roughly 2/3 practices per week.
 You also must attend 25% of our events.
+All Gender team practices are subject to change.

 QUESTION: How much are dues?